Molecular vibrational frequencies from analytic Hessian of constrained nuclear-electronic orbital density functional theory: Results and discussions

 Proton transfer through hydrogen bonds is crucial for understanding dynamic properties in many chemical and biological systems.
 The nuclear quantum effect is believed to play an important role during the proton transfer process.\citep{Tuckerman1997,Marx1999} Here we apply cNEO-DFT Hessian to 4 simple systems with shared protons, including \ce{FHF-}, \ce{H3O2-}, \ce{H5O2+} and \ce{N2H7+}.

-From geometry optimization, both DFT and cNEO-DFT predict the shared proton for the first three molecules to be in the middle of the two heavy atoms.
-As for \ce{N2H7+}, DFT gives a double-well potential energy surface and predicts the proton to be either on the left or on the right, whereas cNEO-DFT still predicts the proton to be in the middle.
-This is because when the proton is treated quantum mechanically, the vibrational zero-point energy washes out the low proton transfer barrier.\citep{Asmis2007,Yang2008}
+From geometry optimization, both DFT and cNEO-DFT predict the shared proton for \ce{FHF-} and \ce{H5O2+} to be in the middle of the two heavy atoms.
+As for \ce{H3O2-} and \ce{N2H7+}, DFT gives a double-well potential energy surface and predicts the proton to be either on the left or on the right, whereas cNEO-DFT still predicts the proton to be in the middle.
+This is consistent with the results from previous literature and the reason is that when the proton is treated quantum mechanically, the vibrational zero-point energy washes out the low proton transfer barrier.\citep{Asmis2007,Yang2008,Kaledin2009}